Can a Probation Stay Away Order Be from All CA Home Depots?

 The Courts of Appeal agreed with Moran and the People appealed to the California Supreme Court.
 After the Court of Appeals granted Moran’s appeal, Moran went to court and asked to convert the remainder of his time on probation to jail to end his probation.
 He then served time and his probation ended.

-The Supreme Court knew this, but decided to exercise its inherent power to retain the case for argument and opinion, “to settle and interpretive issue that has trouble lower courts.”
+The Supreme Court knew this, but decided to exercise its inherent power to retain the case for argument and opinion, “to settle and interpretive issue that has troubled lower courts.”
 People v.
 Anzalone (1999) 19 Cal.
 4th 1074, 1076.

 On appeal, the People argued that a judge may place a defendant on probation subject to a condition that he or she stay away from the property of a victim without violating the constitutionally guaranteed right to travel.